1alan98/Datamuse4J/README.md

 # Datamuse4J

+This program was initially created by sjblair.
+I forked their project to make a few modifications to fit the needs of my other project, ExperimentalPoemMaker.

 First, please note I am not affiliated with OneLook or Datamuse in any way.
 I just like the service and decided to implement some Java code to allow easy access to the API.

 Datamuse4J is a handler for calling the Datamuse RESTful API.
 Some background information on Datamuse: